Real-Time Dam Levels

 Water Level Analysis

-Water capacity at Lock 2 - Waikerie is holding at moderate levels.
-The current reading shows the reservoir at 67.4%, translating to 40 GL.
-While adequate, continuous monitoring is standard procedure for this catchment.
+Lock 2 - Waikerie is currently exhibiting average water retention levels.
+The current reading shows the reservoir at 67.3%, translating to 40 GL.
+This represents a typical midpoint for the region's hydrological cycle.

 Catchment & Hydrological Impact